ullly/celta/README.md

 ## Credits

-An adapted theme from [Riccardo G.'s](https://github.com/riggraz)) "no style, please!" theme.
+An adapted theme from [Riccardo G.](https://github.com/riggraz))'s "no style, please!" theme.
 Original available [here](https://github.com/riggraz/no-style-please).

 The original is licensed under the MIT License.
 A copy of the license is included in this repo in `/LICENSE-ORIGINAL`.

 ## License

-This adaptation is licensed under the MIT License See /LICENSE.
+This adaptation is licensed under the MIT License.
+See /LICENSE.